Jacob Shaw's Regiment: Campaigns

-In 1618 at least eighteen former members of the Belaia garrison served in military forces defending Moscow against a Polish army that contained many Irish and Scottish troops.
-Several of the Bel'skie nemtsy were killed or wounded in the heroic defence of the capital.
-At least six of them, including George Learmonth, helped decisively turn back Prince Wladyslaw's troops in intense fighting at Moscow's Arbat Gates of Bely Gorod.
-In that battle, Ensign George Learmonth's bravery was on display ‘for all to see’.
+In 1618, at least eighteen former members of the Belaia garrison served in military forces defending Moscow against a Polish army that contained many Irish and Scottish troops.
+Several of the Belskiye nemtsy were killed or wounded while defending the capital.
+At least six of them, including George Learmonth, played a decisive role in turning back Prince Wladyslaw's troops during intense fighting at Moscow's Arbat Gates in Bely Gorod.
+In that battle, Learmonth's bravery was on display "for all to see".
 When Lieutenant David Edwards was killed in the defence of Moscow, the Irish soldiers in his company immediately petitioned to have George Learmonth replace him.
-Newly promoted Lieutenant Yuri Lermont received fifteen rubles per month.
+He was promoted to the rank of lieutenant and received fifteen rubles per month.

-The regiment participated in several Russo-Crimean Wars against the Crimean–Nogai raids.
-Since year 1626 all foreign mercenaries starts to be written under the Russian names, and after converting to Orthodox Christianity they always received certain material benefits (typically lands with serfs or rubles and clothes).
+The regiment participated in several of the Russo-Crimean Wars against the Crimean–Nogai raids.
+From 1626, all foreign mercenaries were known under Russian names, and after converting to Orthodox Christianity, they always received certain material benefits, typically lands with serfs or rubles and clothes.